eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.measure.aggregator.base.md

 kind: TUTORIAL
 number: 2.2.1
 ---
-# Multiple Measures and Aggragators
+# Daanse Tutorial - Cube Measure Aggregator Base

 Data cubes can also have multiple measures when different aggregations are required for a column.